rGuerrero91/My-SMS-Messenger/ReadME.md

 # MySMS Messenger

-MySMS Messenger is a full stack web app that allows users to send and view SMS messages.
+MySMS Messenger is a monorepo for a web app that allows users to send and view SMS messages via the Twilio api.

+To demo the frontend, visit https://my-sms-messenger.vercel.app/

+Backend: `/mysms-api`
+Frontend: `/mysms-client`

 ## Tech Stack